sigsum/sigsum/doc/design.md

 operator from poisoning.
 This also keeps log operations simpler because there are less data to manage.

-Verifiers interact with logs indirectly through their signer's existing distribution mechanism.
+End-users interact with logs indirectly through their signer's existing distribution mechanism.
 Signers are responsible for logging signed checksums and distributing necessary proofs of public logging.
 Monitors discover signed checksums in the logs and generate alerts if any key-usage is inappropriate.